 Budge Wilson’s story will ring true for every young musician and is a fitting tribute to the music makers of Cape Breton.

-Budge Wilson is the author of the acclaimed book The Leaving, a short story collection chosen by the American Library Association as one of the 75 Best Children’s Books of the last 25 years, winner of the American Library Association… More about Budge Wilson
+Budge Wilson is the author of the acclaimed book The Leaving, a short story collection chosen by the American Library Association as one of the 75 Best Children’s Books of the past twenty-five years, winner of the American Library Association… More about Budge Wilson

 “…a remarkable book in which a supportive family and Cape Breton’s musical heritage help to foster Angus’ growth as an individual.” –Children’s Book News

 “A Canadian picture book with more than regional appeal.” –Booklist

 “…charming picture book…it’s as much an hommage, in words and paintings, to Cape Breton – its seascapes, its landscapes, its musicians and its music.” –The Globe and Mail

 “A Fiddle for Angus is a charming tale.
 This is a very fine book.” –Alistair MacLeod